msergiy87/phone_cisco_6921/README.md

 'Prompt' will show up a flashing voicemail envelope next to the Line on the RHS side of the display when there is voicemail

 3) I need set amount of calls phone can recive simultaneously.
-Otherwise it set response - busy
+Otherwise it set response busy when have more then one calls

 \<maxNumCalls>4\</maxNumCalls>